ReactivePlayZ/RML/README.md

 - 日本 - Japan
 ```

-Key Value Pairs can also hold multi-line texts (Similar to lists except the text is continuous and not separate).
+Key Value Pairs can also hold multi-line texts (The key is holding an Array/list of data).
 They can be used by starting the following line of a key-value with a pipe `|`.
 Example:
 ```
 - Key: Value
 | I'm continuing the previous entry's value